alberto-bellin/Hydro_gen/README.md

 Hydro_gen is a computer code for generating two-dimensional space random functions with an assigned covariance structure.

 Instructions for compiling and using the software are provided in the manual included in this package.

+- src directory: sources files
+- executable directory: executable files for the platforms: linux, mac and windows

 please cite the following paper in papers or reports that use the present software: